-The center section of the screen contains the same details we had on the Tasks/Parts screen with the addition of two new tabs.
+The center section of the screen contains the same details we had on the Tasks/Parts screen with two new tabs.

 The Work Order Tasks tab is populated as you check tasks in the left-hand column.
-These are the tasks that will be assigned to a work order.
+These are the tasks that you will assign to a work order.
 At the bottom of the work order tasks list is a time calculation, showing how many hours will be required to complete the chosen tasks.
+The Total Time is calculated from the ETC on each of the parts associated with the task.
 You’ll use this when you are scheduling work orders.

 Schedule Work Order

-- Verify that Work Order Tasks have been selected on the far left of the screen.
+- Verify that Work Order Tasks have been selected in the Tasks tab on the left of the screen.

 - Choose a Start Date, End Date, Start Time, and End Time.
 This is the time you are sending techs out to the customer’s location to perform the work.